There’s one word that perfectly encapsulates high school football in Texas: different.

 Also on the team is a wide receiver committed to playing at Minnesota and a kicker who’s a UConn commit (and likely others, these were just the few I found on 247Sports).
 The Dragons took the opening kickoff and from the first drive, you could tell that this was the best high school player in the country.
 The zip on the ball, the evasiveness, everything just looks different.

-During college games, the band holds off when the ball is snapped, but at Southlake, the band just keeps on during play.
+The band just keeps on during play, contrary to other leagues.
 I thought this would be to my chagrin, but it added a nice dimension to the ballgame.
-The sparse fans that were at the game (a cap of 2,000 was put on the game) were loud and into it, and Southlake marched up and down the field on Rockwall Heath.
+The sparse fans that were at the game were loud and into it.
+However, Southlake marched up and down the field on Rockwall Heath.

 The scary part about the Dragons’ dominance was that Heath could likely go undefeated out of state; they had real athletes and a large team, but Southlake was just too talented offensively.
 And I mean offensively.
 The game ended in an exasperating 72-57 shootout.